cljnilsson/Ne-assignment-ln/README.md

 ## NE Task

 ### Running
-Each project needs to be run seperately or launched via "docker-compose up"
+Each project needs to be run seperately or launched via "docker-compose up" from the base directory

 ### Assumptions
 * No payments are simulated, the price is merely displayed in the data